Why not just SCA?

 CVE reporting & alerts Yes Partial

-Blocks a package before it reaches a build No Yes
+Refuses a package before it reaches a build No Yes

 License policy at install time Refuse GPL in production, for example.
 Partial Yes